-♦ WARNING
+M WARNING

-Indicates a potentially hazardous situation, which, if not avoided, could result in death or serious injury.
+Indicates potentially hazardous situation which, if not avoided, could result in minor or moderate injury.
+It may also be used to alert against unsafe practices.

-• Indicates a situation, which, if not avoided, could result in property damage.
+Indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+It may also be used to alert against unsafe practices.